GoHarbr/react-native-apollo-upload-network-interface/README.md

 # react-native-apollo-upload-network-interface
-A network interface that enables file upload to scaphold inside apollo
+A network interface that enables file upload to graphql inside apollo